-- With the redevelopment of Halpine View, Parkway Woods and Halpine Hamlet provide: - A paved trail connection to the new Twinbrook Trail connector to the Rock Creek Trail. - o Public open space totaling a minimum of 4.5 acres in size, to include at least three significant open spaces, each at least a half-acre in size, similar to a neighborhood green urban park (as defined in the PROS Plan) to include play structures, shaded seating and flexible lawn areas.
+- With the redevelopment of Halpine View, Parkway Woods and Halpine Hamlet provide: - o A paved trail connection to the new Twinbrook Trail connector to the Rock Creek Trail. - Provide public open space under the requirements of the CRT zone.
+Consolidate open space, as site constraints allow, to create the largest practicable open spaces, totaling 4.5 acres combined, that may include play structures, shaded seating and/or flexible lawn areas.